radish-es/academic-web/content/courses/Property/readings/week1.md

 title: "Week 1 - Introduction to the Course"
 linktitle: "Week 1"
 type: book
-date: "2021-04-19"
+date: "2021-05-12"
 weight: 2
 ---

-<a class="btn btn-outline-primary my-1 mr-1 btn-sm" href="/slides/week1" target="_blank" rel="noopener">SLIDES</a>

 ## Course Overview ##

-Property law in contemporary Canada is a complicated and many-layered thing.
-It is comprised of multiple legal traditions (Indigenous, Anglo-Canadian, Franco-Canadian), structures of legal thought (Western liberalism and its counter-movements), rules and norms.
-It forms the very basis of colonial dispossession and economic inequality in Canada, and it holds some of the greatest potential for realizing reconciliation and social justice, now and in the future.
+Property law in contemporary Canada is a kaleidoscopic subject.
+It is comprised of multiple legal traditions (Indigenous, Anglo-Canadian, Franco-Canadian), styles of legal thinking, writing and storytelling, and rules and norms.
+It serves as the basis for colonial dispossession and economic inequality in Canada but it might also hold some of the greatest potential for working toward reconciliation and social justice.

-This section sketches a brief overview of the course.
-Please familiarize yourself with these basics, before moving on to read our first case.
+Before we launch into the course content, please familiarize yourself with the basic procedures and expectations for our course this year.
 Start by reading the [Course Syllabus](../../admin/syllabus) and reviewing the [Course Schedule](../../admin/schedule).
 These are the key documents you'll need to use throughout the year to understand the course logistics, expectations, policies and schedule for assigned readings.

-While I expect that you will return to these documents many times throughout the course, ensure that you begin this week with a good understanding of:
+Ensure that you begin this week with a good understanding of:

 - [Course procedures](../../admin/syllabus#general-information) for communicating with me and arranging in-person appointments outside of class meetings;